sophiecchen/personal-website/thoughts/README.md

 # Beginner-Friendly Cybersecurity Resources

-When first started learning cybersecurity, I felt overwhelmed by the sheer number of resources online, so I've compiled a small list of resources, geared toward beginners for your reference.
+When first started learning cybersecurity, I felt overwhelmed by the sheer number of resources online, so I've compiled a small list of resources, geared toward beginners, for your reference.

 ## Informational